The Complexity of Resilience Problems via Valued Constraint Satisfaction: Expressive Power

 The following example shows that neither the operator $\Opt$ nor the operator $\Feas$ is redundant in the definition above.

 \begin{expl} Consider the domain $C=\{0,1,2\}$ and the unary valued relation $R$ on $C$ defined by $R(0)=0$, $R(1)=1$ and $R(2)=\infty$.
-Then the relation $\Feas(R)$ cannot be obtained from $R$ by expressing, shifting, non-negative scaling and use of $\Opt$.
-Similarly, the relation $\Opt(R)$ cannot be obtained from $R$ by expressing, shifting, non-negative scaling and use of $\Feas$. \end{expl}
+Then the relation $\Feas(R)$ cannot be obtained from $R$ by forming sums of atomic expressions, projecting, shifting, non-negative scaling and use of $\Opt$.
+Similarly, the relation $\Opt(R)$ cannot be obtained from $R$ by forming sums of atomic expressions, projecting, shifting, non-negative scaling and use of $\Feas$. \end{expl}

 \begin{remark} Note that for every valued structure $\Gamma$ and $R\in \langle \Gamma \rangle$, every automorphism of $\Gamma$ is an automorphism of $R$. \end{remark}